TheeProject/E-commerce-UniCart/README.md

 - **Product Browsing**: Explore a wide variety of products with detailed information.
 - **Secure Checkout**: Multiple payment options including Paypal, MasterCard, and Mpesa.
-- **Cart Management**: Add products to your cart, view order summary, and manage your shopping bag.
+- **Cart Management**: Add products to your cart, view the order summary, and manage your shopping bag.
 - **User Authentication**: Log in or create an account for personalized shopping.

-## Delverables
+## Deliverables

 1. A user should be able to view a list of products upon landing on the platform i.e. without signing in.
 2. A user should be able to click on a product and view more details pertaining to that product they’ve clicked.